enonic/old-xp-doc/doc/developer/search/query-functions/ngram.rst

 nGram
 =====

 An n-gram is a sequence of n letters from a string.
-The nGram-function are used to search for words or phrases beginning with a given search string.
+The nGram-function is used to search for words or phrases beginning with a given search string.
 Typically, find-as-you-type searches will use this function.

 ..
 TIP::